kaedenano/spotify-stats/README.md

 - Framer Motion
 - Spotify Web API
 - Vercel (Hosting)

-## Features
-- Displays the most listened to artists and songs of logged in users
-- Share the page with artists and tracks displayed
-- Seamless sharing via Twitter

 ## Require
 - You must register your [Spotify application](https://developer.spotify.com/dashboard/) first